ron-liu/validate-obj.js/README.md

 var v = require('validate-obj'); //load the library, to make it short, I will not include it in the following examples

 // target: the object going to be validated
-// validationExpression: the validation defination indicating how to validat
+// validationExpression: the validation defination indicating how to validate
 // return value: null means no errors or array of error string v.hasErrors(target, validationExpression)
 ```